 If literal is specified, either the element or type attribute that is specified for each message part (within the message component of the WSDL contract) is used to reference a concrete schema definition (defined within the types component of the WSDL contract).
 If the element attribute is used to reference a concrete schema definition, the referenced element in the SOAP message appears directly under the SOAP Body element (if the operation style is document-based) or under a part accessor element that has the same name as the message part (if the operation style is RPC-based).
-If the type attribute is used to reference a concrete schema definition, the reference a concrete schema type of the SOAP Body element (if the operation style is documented-based) or of the part accessor element (if the operation style is document-based).
+If the type attribute is used to reference a concrete schema definition, the referenced type in the SOAP message becomes the schema type of the SOAP Body element (if the operation style is documented-based) or of the part accessor element (if the operation style is document-based).